studioHalf-bottle/constitution-of-Studio-Half-bottle/README.md

 # constitution-of-Studio-Half-bottle
-This is constitutional code of Studio Half-bottle.
+This is the constitutional code of Studio Half-bottle.